DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 ## Why?

-As my grandmother has taken to asking me, "But _why_ is it necessary?".
+As my grandmother has taken to asking me, 'But _why_ is it necessary?'.
 Well, it obviously isn't strictly _necessary_, but it is cool as heck.
 There are two main benefits that can be sourced from a magnet implant: sensing and lifting.

 Lifting is the easiest to understand.
 Magnets stick to ferrous objects, and thus ferrous objects can be lifted.
 As magnetic field strength decreases inversely with the cube of the distance from the magnet's centre, and flesh has thickness, [^1] the lifting ability of subdermal implants is limited.